adfresca/sdk-ios/README.md

 ### Test Device Registration

-AD fresca supports a test mode feature.
-With the test mode feature, you can deliver your test message to only registred test devices.
+Nudge supports a test mode feature.
+With the test mode feature, you can deliver test messages to only registered test devices.

 To register your test device to our dashboard, you need to know your test device ID from our SDK.
-SDK provides two ways to show test device ID.
+Our SDK provides two ways to show test device IDs.

 1. Using testDeviceId Property
   - After connecting your device with Xcode, you can simply print out test device ID with a logger.